yvelikova/axway-open-docs/content/en/docs/apigw_upgrade/upgrade_zdu_overview.md

 The `--old_install_dir` and `--new_install_dir` options are case sensitive.

 The scripts use the reference topology unless you specify a topology file using the `--config` option.
 A sample topology file is provided in `config/topology.json`, however you must update this file to match your configuration.
 Do not use the `topology.json` file in your API Gateway installation instead of this file as they have a different purpose and format.
-For more information, see [*Specify topology configuration to use* on page 1](#Specify).
+For more information, see [Specify topology configuration to use](#specify-topology-configuration-to-use).

 #### View script options